Several years ago, we wrote a somewhat inflammatory article on why we don’t drink kombucha as a habit.

 We like to write about solutions—not problems.

 There is more than enough media attention on the problems of the world.
-We want to be among the sources of information that say: “Yea, the problems exist, BUT let’s turn our creative attention toward the possible solutions!”
+We choose to be among the sources of information that say: “Yea, the problems exist… And let’s turn our creative attention toward the possible solutions!”